spring-projects/spring-integration-aws/README.md

 ### Inbound Channel Adapter

-The S3 Inbound Channel Adapter is represented by the `S3InboundFileSynchronizingMessageSource` (`<int-aws:s3-inbound-channel-adapter>`) and allows to pull S3 objects as files from the S3 bucket to the local directory for synchronization.
+The S3 Inbound Channel Adapter is represented by the `S3InboundFileSynchronizingMessageSource` (`<int-aws:s3-inbound-channel-adapter>`) and allows pulling S3 objects as files from the S3 bucket to the local directory for synchronization.
 This adapter is fully similar to the Inbound Channel Adapters in the FTP and SFTP Spring Integration modules.
 See more information in the [FTP/FTPS Adapters Chapter][] for common options or `SessionFactory`, `RemoteFileTemplate` and `FileListFilter` abstractions.

 The Java Configuration is: